core-wg/resource-directory/draft-ietf-core-resource-directory.md

   </t>
   <t>
-  An endpoint that wants to make itself discoverable occasionally sends a POST request to the /.well-known/core URI of any candidate directory server that it finds.
+  An endpoint that wants to make itself discoverable occasionally sends a POST request to the <spanx style="verb">/.well-known/core</spanx> URI of any candidate directory server that it finds.
 The body of the POST request is either</t>

 <t><list style='symbols'>